 Here is a selection of statistical information to celebrate Canada's identity; its ethnic, linguistic, cultural and regional diversity; and its rich history and heritage.

-These Canadian Megatrends explore some of the sweeping changes that have had a lasting impact on Canadian society and economy.
+These Canadian Megatrends explore some of the sweeping changes that have had a lasting impact on Canadian society and the economy.
 Happy reading!

 - Canadian youth and full-time work: A slower transition